 onto the freeway and I swing into the faster stream

 of traffic and I can’t even remember

 why I have to wipe my eyes.

-A Stellar Jay pokes through the the pink blossoms
+A Stellars Jay pokes through the the pink blossoms

 of a rhododendron, crooks his head